 At the Cozumel airport - when you exit from the customs area you will be approached by official looking people asking where you are going, where you are staying, would you like a free dinner, snorkel, parasail, etc. These people are timeshare sales representatives.
 The best thing to do (unless you want to go to a timeshare presentation and get the free gift) is to firmly & politely say “no thank you” and just pass through them.
 Then turn to the right while still inside the building.
 Walk until you get to the last booth on the left that says Airport Transportation.
 This is the only official airport transportation and is by shared vans - no taxis are allowed to pick up at the airport (only drop off when you leave).
 You buy a ticket at the window (tell them El Cantil and it should be about $9 per person).
-Take those tickets and turn around (again ignoring the timeshare people) and go outside (on your right now) and you will see a bunch of white vans lined up and guys in white shirts (the timeshare people have colored shirts).
-The guys in white shirts will ask what hotel, and they will guide you to a van going your direction and load your luggage.
-You then have to wait until the van is full with enough people going your way (no more than 10 minutes).
+Take those tickets and continue outside and you will see a bunch of white vans lined up, and men who work for the transport company.
+They will ask what hotel you are going to (tell them El Cantil), and they will guide you to a van going your direction and load your luggage.
+You then have to wait until the van is full with enough people going your way (usually no more than 10 minutes or so).

 Property Management Contact Information